Duties and responsibilities for both civil sub-engineers and civil engineers.

 9. Health and Safety:

-• Ensure that workers follow safety guidelines to avoid accidents.
+Make sure that workers comply with health and safety rules to avoid accidents.

 Post a Comment